rtuechsen/smartplug/README.md

 Install git using `sudo apt -y install git`.

-Clone this repo using: `git clone https://gitlab.com/proi3/smartplug-dirigent.git`
+Clone this repo using: `git clone https://gitlab.com/proi3/smartplug-dirigent.git /opt`

-Enter project folder with `cd smartplug-dirigent`.
+Enter project folder with `cd /opt/smartplug-dirigent`.
 Run `bash install.sh` to install the project.
 VSCode should find the python virtual environment automatically ONCE you have opened a python file.
 For existing terminals VSCode will ask you to reload them.
 In terminals outside of vscode use `source backend/django-env/bin/activate` to activate the virtual environment for python before running other scripts.
 If a script fails with `no module found named django` the cause is often that the virtual environment was not activated.
 If the error still shows up after activating the virtual environment try running `bash update_dependencies.sh`.
 Run `bash develop_backend.sh` and `bash develop_frontend.sh` (in separate terminals) to run without deployment.